greensnark/snark-web/content/posts/commmand-line-clipboard-manip.md

 author: "Darshan Shaligram"
 ---

-When working on the command-line, it's often useful to be use the system clipboard to paste input to a command-line tool, or to copy output from the command-line.
+When working on the command-line, it's often useful to paste from the system clipboard to a command-line tool, or to copy output from the command-line into your system clipboard.

 On macOS, `pbcopy` and `pbpaste` do this.
-For instance if you have a string in your clipboard you'd like to uppercase, a low-budget way of doing that is:
+For instance if you have text in your clipboard you'd like to uppercase, a low-budget way of doing that is:

 ```sh